-The streets are narrow and offer little privacy to its inhabitants.
-It is enough to glance up to see typical pictures of an Italian family happening in front of you, through the windows of their houses.
+The streets are narrow and offer little privacy to their inhabitants.
+You only have to glance up to see typical Italian family scenes happening in front of you, through the windows of their homes.
 If you want to soak up the essence of Naples, this is the area where you can breathe the most genuine atmosphere of the city.

 Something that will interest you if you like the ancient world is that you can see part of the roadway of the Greco-Roman city of Neapolis.
 Spaccanapoli, which could be translated as "Short Naples", is a succession of streets that literally splits the city in two: Via Della Anticaglia (Upper Decumanus), Via Dei Tribunali (Decumanus Major) and the street that begins as Via Benedetto Croce and becomes Via San Biagio Dei Librai (Lower Decumanus).

-Of the nearly five hundred churches in Naples, none can match the city's Cathedral: the Duomo di San Gennaro or Duomo di Santa Maria Assunta, as it is known to the locals.
+Of the five hundred or so churches in Naples, none can match the city's Cathedral: the Duomo di San Gennaro or Duomo di Santa Maria Assunta, as it is known to the locals.

-Although it is not as impressive as the Cathedral of Florence or Milan, the Naples Cathedral is a jumble of Gothic and Baroque styles with an impressive interior decorated with frescoes evoking the image of Paradise.
+Although not as impressive as the Cathedral of Florence or Milan, Naples' cathedral is a mashup of Gothic and Baroque styles with an impressive interior decorated with frescoes evoking the image of Paradise.

 A perfect way to end your excursion to Naples before heading back to Rome.

-The best way to get to know Naples is walking: only this way you can find the most authentic streets and breathe the essence of the city.
-However, a day trip is usually a bit short on time, so to move from one place to another in Naples I recommend you to take the subway.
+The best way to get to know Naples is on foot: this is the only way to find the most authentic streets and breathe the essence of the city.
+However, a day trip is usually a bit short on time, so to get around Naples I recommend taking the metro.

 The Naples Metro has two lines, 1 and 6 (it is a mystery what happened to all the others) and covers almost the entire metropolitan area of the city.

-14. Tips and tricks for your trip to Naples from Rome
+Tips and tricks for your excursion to Naples from Rome